-Table 6-3 Compliance with Australian Government Direction and Policy

-Compliance

-Compliant, see Compliance index, section 7

-Compliant

-Not applicable

-Compliant

-Compliant

-Compliant

-Compliant, the TSRA has a fraud control plan in place

-Compliant

-Compliant, no breaches to Privacy Act 1988 (Cth) during 2012 - 2013

-Compliant, no breaches to the Protective Security Policy Framework during 2012 - 2013

-Compliant.
+Table 6-3 Compliance with Australian Gover rnment Direction and Policy Direction and Government Policy Compliance Aboriginal and Torres Strait islander Act 2005 (Cth), including the Indigenous Affairs legislation Amendments Bills numbers 1 and 2 of 2011 Compliant, see Compliance index, section 7 Advertising and Market Research Compliant Australian Competitive Grants register (ACGR) Not applicable Competitive neutrality (CN) Compliant Disability reporting Mechanisms Compliant Energy Efficiency in Government Operations Compliant Fraud Policy Compliant, the TSRA has a fraud control plan in place Freedom of Information Act 1982 (Cth) Compliant Privacy Act 1988 (Cth) Compliant, no breaches to Privacy Act 1988 (Cth) during 2012 - 2013 Protective Security Policy Framework Compliant, no breaches to the Protective Security Policy Framework during 2012 - 2013 Senate Continuing Order no.6, as varied by the senate on 3 December 1998 Compliant.
 No new files were created in 2012 - 2013.
 The TSRA is using an Electronic Document records Management system and is working with the National Archives to ensure that it continues to comply with this order.